ValkyrjaProject/Valkyrja.discord/CONTRIBUTING.md

     * `improvement-123-youtubeNotifications` (for issue `#123`)
     * `fix-123` (for issue `#123`) _Please don't use **just** the number for bigger features, add some title to know what's that about without having to look it up._
 2. Commit your code properly into your branch as you work on it.
-  1. Recommended IDE to write your code:
+  1. Recommended IDE to write your code (You can also refer to [fedoraloves.net](http://fedoraloves.net) for further information on C# in Fedora Linux.)
     * [Jetbrains Rider](https://www.jetbrains.com/rider) - Windows, Linux and Mac.
+Prefered choice and active contributors will receive a license from Rhea.
     * [Visual Studio Code](https://code.visualstudio.com) - Windows, Linux and Mac.
-    * MonoDevelop works flawlessly on Linux.
     * Standard Visual Studio is not recommended, however you can use it if you prefer.
 There are issues ;)
+    * MonoDevelop - Mono only as of writing of this document, won't work with netcore.
     * Xamarin - Do not use this ever.
   2. Follow our naming conventions and code style guide below.
 (Set up your IDE for it...)
   3. Discuss your problems and ideas with our awesome dev team on Discord, to further improve them!